-- Swift internal response staff members (multiple) reported the emergency as soon as they observed it, and the appropriate emergency code was called, to spread word through the hospital and alert first responders; - Appropriate reactions staff members and volunteers responded as they should have, when they heard the emergency code announced, by running, hiding or locking down their area; - Swift police response police responded swiftly and appropriately, arriving on scene within minutes of the reports of shots being fired; - Public awareness of response in event of active attacker there are opportunities for further public awareness on the best practices in the event of an active attacker, not just in a hospital setting but anywhere - Sounding the alarm in a busy space other options? there are opportunities to review the way in which the active attacker alarm is sounded within a loud hospital environment - NHH's overhead paging system, particularly with the competing noise in certain areas, and sounds of equipment, made it difficult for some to hear the overhead page
+- Swift internal response staff members (multiple) reported the emergency as soon as they observed it, and the appropriate emergency code was called, to spread word through the hospital and alert first responders; - Appropriate reactions staff members and volunteers responded as they should have, when they heard the emergency code announced, by running, hiding or locking down their area; - Swift police response police responded swiftly and appropriately, arriving on scene within minutes of the reports of shots - Public awareness of response in event of active attacker there are opportunities for further public awareness on the best - practices in the event of an active attacker, not just in a hospital setting but anywhere;

+Sounding the alarm in a busy space other options? there are opportunities to review the way in which the active attacker - alarm is sounded within a loud hospital environment NHH's overhead paging system, particularly with the competing noise in certain areas, and sounds of equipment, made it difficult for some to hear the overhead page

-"This has been a very useful experience for us, to develop and implement this exercise in the middle of a working hospital, in collaboration with other area first responders," said Cobourg Deputy Police Chief Paul VandeGraaf, who is also the Acting Chief this week, in Chief Kai Liu's absence.
+"This has been a very useful experience for us, to develop and implement this exercise in the middle of a working hospital, in collaboration with other area first responders," said Cobourg Deputy Police Chief Paul VandeGraaf.
 "As police, we have had experience drilling active attacker scenarios in other public spaces and institutions, such as schools, but hospitals are unique, and the opportunity to test and train our procedures cannot be understated.
 We hope our learnings will benefit not just Northumberland, but also hospitals well beyond."

-"We want to thank the Cobourg Police Service for all the work they have put into today's exercise.
-I also want to recognize our team right across the hospital," said Davis.
-"I also want to thank our NHH team, for continuing to provide the necessary patient care, while also participating, and of course patients and visitors who were involved today, for their understanding and support.
-We hope that we will never have to use the skills we have, but today's exercise has proven that we feel better being as prepared as we possibly can to ensure the safety and security of everyone at NHH," said Davis.
+"We want to thank the Cobourg Police Service for all the work they put into our latest training exercise," said Davis.
+"I also want to thank our NHH team, for continuing to provide the necessary patient care, while also participating, and of course the patients and visitors who were involved, for their understanding and support.
+We hope that we will never have to use the skills we have, but the exercise has proven that we feel better being as prepared as we possibly can to ensure the safety and security of everyone at NHH."